-But as a young Christian I was told there was such a thing as a “concordance” and you could look up all the words that were in the Bible!
-I got all excited and when no one was around I looked under the letter “M.” I thought, as I found not a single reference to the act: “Looks like God’s not going to talk about it, either!”
+But as a young Christian I was told there was such a thing as a “concordance,” and you could look up all the words that were in the Bible!
+I got all excited and when no one was around, I looked under the letter “M.” As I found not a single reference to the act, I thought, “Looks like God’s not going to talk about it, either!”

 A few months after the conference, I started dealing seriously with my sexual struggle.
 It was then that God reminded me about what true worship really was.
 Worship is about giving all of you, all of your heart, to something.
 Worship has to do with what you are living for.
 It was then that I realized that even though I was not truly worshipping God, I was worshipping something.
 I learned that my continual movement toward masturbation and pornography was an act of idolatry (false worship).